niharhEAVR/Web-Development-codes/day-27/03_important/01_notes.md

 - **Use `const`** if the value won’t change.
 - **Use `let`** if the value **might** change.
 - **Avoid `var`** because it has issues with scope and hoisting.

-Let me know if anything is unclear! 🚀